seedaholic.com

 Basil.
 Heritage (Italian, Pre 1879)

 Sweet Genovese is often associated with Italian cuisine.
 Basil is native to the region surrounding the Mediterranean Sea.
 This delicate herb has with an intense, spicy-sweet, aroma and a slight anise-like undertone.
-Organic Seeds.
+Organic Seed.

 Borage, Blue, Borago officinalis, Organic